SpotlightData/nanowire-node-plugin-skeleton/README.md

 # nanowire-node-plugin-skeleton
-This skeleton plugin should make the process of creating a new plugin as easy as possible.
+This skeleton plugin has been created as a starting point for the process of creating a new plugin for the Nanowire platform.
+The Nanowire platform provides the pipeline, controller and panel for data processing however the data processing is performed by plugins that interact with Nanowire through an API.
+The plugins that ship with Nanowire are created by Spotlight Data however you can create your own plugins in order to extend or repurpose the platform to your needs.
+We currently support creating plugins for: python, node

 ## Commands